DHT and Hair Loss: What Actually Drives Follicle Miniaturization

 Does high DHT always cause hair loss?

 No. Hair loss depends more on follicle sensitivity than absolute DHT levels.
+Some people have higher DHT without significant hair loss, while others have normal androgen levels but highly sensitive follicles.

 Can lowering DHT stop hair loss?